arthurBricq/CHIC_work/electronic_work.md

+# Electronic work presentation

+This document is a presentation that I keep for myself to remember what I have done, that shows all the electronic work done for the CHIC project.
+It is some sort of personal documentation, that I try to let clean to illustrate the progress that i am doing.
+In contains the following sections :
+1. Setting up ESP8266 with an arduino
+1.1.
+Home made voltage source
+1.2.
+Home made USB to TTL cabe (to command the module using arduino's UART from my computer) 1.3.
+Setting up server in R-PI for UDP communication
+2. Processing usage within R-PI for image generation

 # Wifi module with Arduino and R-PI

 The ESP8266 wifi module is a MC that is able to connnect to wifi and to be a wifi routeur.
 The one that I bought has to be flashed to have some code, and it already has **AT command library**. firmware[a] is a specific class of computer software that provides the low-level control for a device's specific hardware.